The Effect of Low Doses of Prednisone on the Prolongation of Pregnancy in Threatened Preterm Birth

 The Effect of Low Doses of Intermediate Acting Corticosteroids on the Prolongation of Pregnancy in Threatened Preterm Birth

-The goal of this clinical trial is to test the effect of low dose of prednisone in prevention of preterm labour in single pregnancies.
-The main question it aims to answer is does prednisone prolong singleton pregnancy in threatened preterm birth and reduce mortality and morbidity of newborns, without harmful consequences for mother and the foetus.
+The goal of this clinical trial is to test the effect of a low dose of prednisone in the prevention of preterm labour in singleton pregnancies.
+The main question it aims to answer is whether prednisone prolongs singleton pregnancy in threatened preterm birth and reduces mortality and morbidity of newborns without harmful consequences for the mother and the foetus.
 Participants will be:

-• administered low dose of prednisone in a period of total 3 weeks on top of standard therapy
+• administered low dose of prednisone in a period of a total of 3 weeks on top of standard therapy

 • drown blood for standard laboratory tests

-• cervical swab and urine for urinoculture will be taken and
+• cervical swab and urine for urine culture will be taken, and

-• asked to sign Informed Consent Researcher will compare low dose of prednisone to standard therapy
+• asked to sign Informed Consent The researcher will compare a low dose of prednisone to standard therapy.

 Study Overview